The 11 Best MP3 Tag Editors (Free and Paid Options)

 ID3 Tag Editor is another Windows-only MP3 tag editor that works with both 32-bit and 63-bit systems.
 The old-school design is basic but easy to use; every button and text field is clearly labeled to eliminate confusion.

 This program is best if you want to edit files individually.
 The form-style interface features a series of fields, so you’ll type in tags manually.
-With the image uploader, it’s possible to add or change cover art.
+With the image uploader, it’s possible to add or change the album artwork.
 Once your songs are tagged and saved, they’re compatible with major music players such as Windows Media Player and iTunes.

 7. Kid3 (free)

 Wondershare UniConverter combines a variety of audio and video tools into a single, powerful program.
 Its main function is to convert files so they’re easier to edit, share, and play.
-With more than 1,000 different audio and video formats to choose from, this program gives you an unprecedented level of control.
+With more than 1,000 different video and audio formats to choose from, this program gives you an unprecedented level of control.

 9. Music Tag (paid)